 Jonah Jonah is four short chapters.
-I’ve done a lot with Jonah in the past.
-I’m not convinced that what I’ve written is the end-all-be-all (heck, I’m starting to be convinced one point is wrong), but I also don’t have anything new to add at the moment.
-What I have done is address the short book several times, from several angles, including the history question.
-In brief, if you’re focused on the whale instead of the last four verses of chapter 4, you’re entirely missing the point.
+I’ve done a lot with Jonah in the past, addressing the short book several times, from several angles, including the history question.
+In brief, if you’re focused on the “whale” instead of the last four verses of chapter 4, you’re entirely missing the point.

 - A podcast all about Jonah with a transcript.
 I ad-libbed a bit, so read and listen if you have time.
 Check out the page, too, with my notes, and some good links.
 I mention McKenzie’s How to Read the Bible: History, Prophecy, Literature–Why Modern Readers Need to Know the Difference and What It Means for Faith Today.
 While I have some disagreements with the rest of his book, his intro section on Jonah and genre is pretty good.

 - The Scriptures, An Anthology: or, Why Jonah and the Book of Mormon (and historicity) Have Nothing To Do With Each Other

 - addressing the “slippery slope” argument with common sense and a library.

 - Jonah: The Insufficiency of the New Testament Argument